digxz/digxz/README.md

 - I have been working as an IT assistant for over a year!
 - I'm seventeen years old and interested in studying front-end and back-end languages!
-- I'm currently taking a front-end course that improves my knowledge of html and css and teaches me Javascript!
+- I'm currently taking a front-end course that improves my knowledge of html and css and teaches me JavaScript!

 ### Connect with me!
 <a href="https://www.linkedin.com/in/diego-castellini-ramirez-136ba1254/"><img src="https://img.shields.io/badge/LinkedIn-F6F6F6?style=for-the-badge&logo=linkedin&logoColor=blue"> </img></a>